AmishRanpariya/AmishRanpariya/README.md

 # Hey😎, nice to see you!

-## I'm Amish & I ❤️ code
+> ### Myself Amish Ranpariya & I ❤️ coding
+>
-> A developer💻 and AI enthusiast📊 from India
+> > A developer💻 and AI enthusiast📊 from India

 ### 🌱 What do I do?

-- 🎓 I am having a Bachelor of Technology focused in Computer Science and engineering from **National Institute of Technology, Hamirpur (NIT Hamirpur)**.
+- 🎓 Currently, I am pursuing a Bachelor of Technology focused in Computer Science and engineering from **National Institute of Technology, Hamirpur (NIT Hamirpur)**.
-- 💻 I'm a fast learner looking for interesting career opportunities in Web as a full-stack developer.
+- 💻 I'm a fast learner looking for interesting career opportunities in the Web as a full-stack developer.
 - 🕒 Currently, I am looking for **internships** and **creative projects** in the field of Computer science and engineering.
 - 🌱 I’m currently learning **JavaScript, UI design, p5.js**
 - 💬 Ping me about **Anything**, I'm glad to help you!😇